sandra-tu/viirs-nightfire/README.md

 ![Points being filtered by temperature and RHI range](https://i.imgur.com/hC7gNmy.gif)

-## Query data by date
+Under the navigation tab, the user is able to query the data by date as well as select an area of interest to retrieve a date range.

-Using the control widget, the user is able to see the data on any given date
+### Query data by date
 ![Visualise data by date](https://i.imgur.com/EV3QnqI.gif)